-Media fulfilment ensures creative marketing assets are delivered to the correct media channels efficiently.
-This entails packaging and formatting, negotiations with media houses, and media scheduling in online, email, TV, radio, print, and out-of-home media channels.
+Media fulfilment ensures marketing assets are delivered to the correct media channels efficiently.
+This includes packaging and formatting, negotiations with media houses, as well as media scheduling in online, email, TV, radio, print, and out-of-home media channels.

 Simply fill out the form below with as much detail as you can, and we’ll send you a quote within 24hrs — that includes your first-time 20% discount.